ethereum/execution-spec-tests/docs/tutorials/blockchain.md

 This will create three blocks, with 10, 5, and 3 transactions.

-The only caveat of using an iterable for the `limit` parameter is that if we exhaust the iterator, the rest of the transaction lists will be empty.
+The only caveat of using an iterable for the `limit` parameter is that if we exhaust the iterator, the rest of the transaction lists will be empty, but this can be easily overcomed by using the `cycle` function from the `itertools` module.

 ```python
 txs = Transactions(